amberframework/docs/guides/models/jennifer/README.md

 ## What is Jennifer?

-**Jennifer** is an ActiveRecord-like ORM for Crystal with a custom DSL for queries and migration.
+**Jennifer** is an ActiveRecord-like ORM for Crystal with a custom DSL for queries and migrations.

 {% hint style="info" %}
 This section is based on [Jennifer Docs](https://github.com/imdrasil/jennifer.cr/blob/master/docs/index.md).
 Also see [Amber Jennifer Example App](https://github.com/eliasjpr/amber-jennnifer-app-example).